-The most common type of company in Croatia are the d.o.o. - similar to English limited company.
-Such company has limited liability up to the minimal amount of its share capital of 20,000 HRK (around EUR 2,700).
+The most common type of company in Croatia are the d.o.o. - similar to an English limited company.
+Such a company has limited liability up to the minimal amount of its share capital of 20,000 HRK (around EUR 2,700).
 It must have at least one member of the company - natural person or legal entity - and at least one director.

 Name of the company

-can be in any official language of an EU member state, which is helpful for those who do not want to use a local language.
+The company business name can be in any official language of an EU member state, which is helpful for those who do not want to use a local language.

 The founder of a company can be any legal entity or natural person.
 No special requirements exist.
 A valid passport and identity card are required by Companies register.
 In case that the founder of the company is a legal entity it is necessary to provide a certificate of good standing (extract from the Companies register) of the company founder.